Back to Blog

 Example 4: Career Changer (From Teaching to L&D)

-Since making the shift I have designed onboarding programmes for a 400-person professional services firm and built a library of e-learning modules using Articulate 360.
+Since making the shift I have designed and delivered onboarding programmes for a 400-person professional services firm and built a library of e-learning modules using Articulate 360.
 Completion rates on my modules average 94% against a company benchmark of 71%.

 I am interested in L&D Manager and Instructional Design roles where I can work on large-scale learning programmes that genuinely change how people work.